Bristol Bus Boycott: Resolution

-The union, the city Labour establishment and the Bishop of Bristol, Oliver Stratford Tomkins, ignored Stephenson and tried to work with Bill Smith of the TGWU to resolve the dispute.
-Learie Constantine continued with his support for the campaign, meeting with the Lord Mayor of Bristol and Frank Cousins, leader of the Transport and General Workers Union.
+The union, the city with his support for the campaign, meeting with the Lord Mayor of Bristol and Frank Cousins, leader of the Transport and General Workers Union.
 He went to the Bristol Omnibus Company's parent, the Transport Holding Company and persuaded them to send officials to talk with the union.
 The company chairman told Constantine that racial discrimination was not company policy.

 Negotiations between the bus company and the union continued for several months until a mass meeting of 500 bus workers agreed on 27 August to end the colour bar.
 On 28 August 1963, Ian Patey announced that there would be no more discrimination in employing bus crews.
 It was on the same day that Martin Luther King made his famous "I Have a Dream" speech at the March in Washington.
 On 17 September, Raghbir Singh, a Sikh, became Bristol's first non-White bus conductor.
-A few days later two Jamaican and two Pakistani men joined him.
+A few days later two Jamaican, one being Norman Samuels, and two Pakistani men joined him.